zzyzek/sandbox/rprp/Rectilinear-Lookup.md

 > using an $O(N^2)$ preprocessing step and $O(N^2)$ space, we can test for
 > rectangle inclusion in $O(1)$ time.

-The idea is to construct two $O(N^2)$ arrays that hold the runs of contiguous lines from left to right and bottom to top.
+The idea is to construct a lookup table in each of the four cardinal directions (*right, left, up, down*) that stores the nearest visible border point and the farthest visible border point.
+The initial construction requires a pass for each cardinal direction and each point, yielding an $O(N^2)$ pre-processing setup cost.

-I'm mostly concerned with doing rectangle inclusion in the implied grid, so the focus will be on that, but a small modification will allow for arbitrary rectangle inclusion testing while still keeping the $O(1)$ test.
+The concern is mostly with doing rectangle inclusion in the implied grid, so the focus will be on that, but a small modification will allow for arbitrary rectangle inclusion testing while still keeping the $O(1)$ test.